This article about the Best Baby and Toddler Travel Hacks was written by baby travel expert Celine Brewer and may contain affiliate links.

 Alternatively, Britax makes a Car Seat Travel Cart to get your car seat through the airport when flying with a baby or toddler.

 Before each flight, we put our travel stroller or/and baby travel car seat inside a stroller or car seat cover to safely check it in and load to the plane.
 Inside the cover, we put a lot of diapers and wipes to save space in our luggage and also help protect our valuable baby equipment.

-Magnetic blocks are a great travel toy for toddlers, but have you tried storing them in an old school style metal lunchbox?
-It keeps the blocks neatly organized when not in use and creates the perfect building surface on flights and in cars so you don’t have to worry as much about blocks falling to places you can’t reach.
+This is one of our favorite hacks for traveling with toddlers.
+The lunchbox keeps the building blocks neatly organized when not in use and creates the perfect building surface on flights and on road trips so you don’t have to worry as much about blocks falling to places you can’t reach.

 Need more suggestions for entertaining a toddler on a flight or best travel toys for babies?
 Here are our recommended airplane travel toys for babies and toddlers, plus our 1 year old travel toys and 2 year old travel toys lists.

 Follow MBsees on Facebook!

 One of the many uses for a swaddle blanket is a breastfeeding cover.
 If you are flying with a breastfeeding baby and pumping on the plane, read all the tips in our post on Flying with a Baby and Breastfeeding.